 - Don’t climb on pallet racks

 - Use the proper method for lifting, pushing and pulling.
-Keep your head up, keep the load close, use a staggered stance, and remember “Nose Follows Toes” to avoid twisting.
+Lift from a "Position of Power" by focusing your eyes straight ahead, staggering your feet and keeping your chest, knees and toes aligned.
+Hold the load close and remember “Nose Follows Toes” to avoid twisting.

 - Maintain good housekeeping.
 Keep aisles and exits clear